 Identification of parties.
 Clearly states the legal names and contact information of you and your employee.

-Job title and description.
-Specifies the job title and describes your employee's role, responsibilities, and reporting structure.
+Job description.
+Describes your employee's role, responsibilities, and reporting structure.

 Employment type.
 Indicates whether the employment is full-time, part-time, temporary, or seasonal.

 Benefits.
-Details your employee's entitlement to benefits, such as health insurance, dental coverage, retirement plans, and any other perks or allowances.
+Details your employee's entitlement to benefits, such as health insurance, sick pay, PTO, dental coverage, retirement plans, pension provisions, and any other perks or allowances.

 Working hours.
 Specifies your employee’s regular working hours.
 This term may include regular starting and ending times and any overtime or shift work expectations.

 Probationary period.
-Sometimes includes a probationary period when you’ll closely evaluate your employee's performance to determine if they’re a good fit.
+Sometimes includes a probationary period where you’ll closely evaluate your employee's performance to determine if they’re a good fit before bringing them aboard as a permanent employee.

 Termination.
 Outlines the steps for terminating the employment relationship.
 For example, the term may require a notice period from you or your employee before termination.
 It may also specify reasons for firing the employee immediately, like if they behave unethically or unprofessionally.